How To Most Sincerely [And] Effectively [Be] Mindful [Of] Buddha

 [Note 5: With the Aspiration to reach Pure Land for helping oneself and others most greatly ennobled with the Bodhi Mind to be the most noble spiritual aspiration possible, mindfulness of Buddha becomes very efficacious.
 As the Bodhi Mind given rise to properly is a powerful vow, this makes it easier to reach Pure Land as it strengthens the Aspiration to reach it, with reaching it no longer just a limited personal goal for self-benefit, but for benefitting all others too – by personally training through it for liberation, and to best facilitate others to train through it for liberation too.
 Giving rise to the Bodhi Mind in this way also attains a higher grade of birth for swifter spiritual progress towards Buddhahood.
 Even if giving rise to the Bodhi Mind in this way is challenging, one should at least be receptive to the truth that it will naturally be given rise to fully in Pure Land.
 If open to this, this is indirect yet still giving rise to the Bodhi Mind.]

-Its eliminating [of] karmic obstacles, [and] increasing [of] blessings [and] wisdom, [are] not of that, [which] ordinary blessed virtues [and] good roots, [are] able [to be] compared [with].
+Its eliminating [of] karmic obstacles, [and] increasing [of] blessings [and] wisdom, are not [with] ordinary blessed virtues [and] good roots, those able [to be] compared.

 [Note 6: As sincere mindfulness of Buddha with the Bodhi Mind is the most meritorious way to practise it, this create greater meritorious virtues, thus particularly effective in eliminating much negative karmic obstacles, while increasing much blessings.
 It also increases wisdom as it aligns the Buddha’s blessings to further awaken Buddha-nature’s innate wisdom.
 As other methods of practice are only self-powered, instead of being also other-powered, they only create ordinary blessed virtues and good roots, in contrast to mindfulness of Buddha’s specially boosted ones.]